ryanclark2/protected_attributes/README.md

 This plugin adds the class methods `attr_accessible` and `attr_protected` to your models to be able to declare white or black lists of attributes.

-Note: This plugin will be officially supported until the release of Rails 5.0.
+Note: This plugin will not be officially supported in Rails 5.0.

 ## Installation